 Dense under-felt is applied before the white hammer felt is glued and fastened to the hammer molding.
 This reinforcement will help the hammer retain its shape through years of impact with the strings.
 Often overlooked and not something that will cause an issue right away, this is a feature many manufacturers will eliminate in order to cut costs.

-This manufacturer did not include reinforcement felt on this piano.
+This manufacturer did not include under-felt on this piano.
 Instead, the white hammer felt is glued directly to the wooden hammer-head.
-On a reinforced hammer, a layer of very dense felt is applied first.
+Under-felt is a layer of very dense felt that is applied first.
 This helps the hammer take shape at production and retain shape over years of impact with the strings.
-LEARN MORE ABOUT PREMIUM VS. STANDARD FEATURES.

-This piano has a 4-post back-frame If the posts are thick, the structure can be solid, but nearly all premium uprights have 5 posts.
+If the posts are thick, a 4-post backframe can be solid, but nearly all premium uprights have 5 posts.
 The back-frame of a piano is responsible in large part for a piano's longevity and performance later in life.
-Inspect the back-frame of every upright you consider purchasing, because the thickness of the back-posts will be a clear indicator of an upright piano’s quality.
-LEARN MORE ABOUT PREMIUM VS. STANDARD FEATURES.
+Inspect the back-frame of every upright you consider purchasing, because the thickness of the back-posts will be one of the first indicators of an upright piano’s quality.

 The rim of a grand piano is primarily responsible for maintaining the crown, or curvature, of the soundboard.
 This curvature is absolutely critical to a piano's ability to project sound and maintain a tuning to proper pitch.
 As such, strong, rigid, dense wood makes for solid rim construction.
-Steinway pianos have a unique one-piece hard-rock maple rim, Boston pianos have a hard-rock maple inner rim and mahogany outer rim.
-Essex grands have walnut inner and outer rims.
-Many manufacturers do not specify their rim material, allowing for potential variations in production.
+Steinway pianos have a unique one-piece hard-rock MAPLE rim, Boston pianos have a hard-rock MAPLE inner rim and MAHOGANY outer rim.
+Essex grands have BEECH inner rims and MAPLE outer rims.
+Many manufacturers do not specify their rim material, possibly obscuring the use of inferior materials or allowing for variations in production.

 Originally patented by Steinway in 1872, similar designs are now implemented in countless performance grands.
 Each treble string is sectioned into three separate vibrating lengths.
 The longest is in the middle and this is the main note we hear.
 The duplex sections on either end are tuned to upper harmonics of the main note.
 This design greatly enhances the complexity and richness of the tone and increases the strength of the very highest notes.